jtanx/fontforge/doc/sphinx/techref/cliargs.rst

 .. option:: -script script-file

-   If FontForge's first argument is "-script" then the argument that follows will be treated as a :doc:`script file <scripting>` and all the remaining arguments will be passed as arguments to that file.
+   If FontForge's first argument is "-script" then the argument that follows will be treated as a :doc:`script file </scripting/scripting>` and all the remaining arguments will be passed as arguments to that file.
 (The "-script" argument may be omitted, and if the first argument is an executable file which whose first line starts with "#!" and contains "fontforge".
 This means that